I studied at Sichuan University (SCU) from 2020 to 2024,

-University(SCU),majoring in Computer Science & technology.
+where I majored in Computer Science & Technology.
 My

-Major GPA (CS cources):
+Major GPA (CS courses):

 3.79/4, 89.39/100;